 CASSANDRA EWER is a graduate of the University of Oregon with a dual degree in music education and vocal performance and has sung with the Chorale for over twenty years.
 Career highlights include performances at the World Choral Symposiums of 2002 (Minneapolis) and 2008 (Denmark) and the 2003 National ACDA Convention (NYC), as well as ten seasons with the Oregon Bach Festival during which she premiered Arvo Pärt’s Litany with the Hilliard Ensemble and performed on OBF’s Grammy-winning CD Penderecki: Credo.
 She is a featured performer on fourteen professional recordings, many of them Grammy-winning or nominated, including recordings on the Hänssler-Verlag and Harmonia Mundi labels and she has sung on all of the Phoenix Chorale’s Chandos recordings.

-CAROL PLATT JENNINGS is in her sixteenth season with the Chorale.
-As a soloist, she has performed in South Dakota, Oklahoma, Arizona, Australia, South Korea, and New Zealand; performed in renowned ensembles including the Oregon Bach Festival Chorus, Santa Fe Desert Chorale, True Concord Voices and Orchestra, American Bach Series and in churches throughout the Valley.
-For over ten years, she has studied voice with Mrs. Claudia Kennedy, her teacher, mentor, and friend, and continues to specialize in French Mélodie.
+CAROL PLATT JENNINGS is in her seventeenth season with the Chorale.
+As a soloist, she has performed in South Dakota, Oklahoma, Arizona, Australia, South Korea, and New Zealand; performed in renowned ensembles including the Oregon Bach Festival Chorus, Santa Fe Desert Chorale, True Concord Voices and Orchestra, and the American Bach Series.
+For over ten years, she has studied voice with Ms. Claudia Kennedy, her teacher, mentor, and friend, and continues to specialize in French Mélodie.
 She holds voice faculty positions at both Glendale and Scottsdale Community Colleges as well as Grand Canyon University.
 She earned a Master of Music degree in Vocal Performance from ASU and a Bachelor of Music degree from the University of Oklahoma.